SagaeHaruki/3D-GameScripts/README.md

 > What's New?: "Added a new feature to the npc"
 - You can add multiple dialogues to the npc
 - NPC interaction
+- Player will stop moving when interacting with npc